jedraynes/jedraynes.com/content/posts/MSBA OPIM 602 - Project 1 Capital Bikeshare Multiple Linear Regression.md

 \operatorname{cnt} = \alpha + \beta_{1}(\operatorname{temp}) + \beta_{2}(\operatorname{hum}) + \beta_{3}(\operatorname{hr\_category\_other\_hours}) + \epsilon
 $$

 The model has an adjusted R2 of 0.541, which means that 54.1% of the variation in aggregate demand is driven by the three variables in my final model.
 Additionally, the RMSE of the model is 1.381, which is very low relative to the bike rental amounts each day.
 Given the cube root transformation of the dependent variable, the inverse should be calculated (i.e., raised to the third power) to reverse the effects of the transformation when interpreting predictions.
-Refer to Appendix #3 for the summary results of the final model and Appendix #5 for the model metrics.

 #### *Linear Regression Assumptions – Final Model*